Navigating menopause and itchy skin

 As it becomes less-moisturised, the scalp can become more prone to dryness and itching.
 Furthermore, a lot of shampoos are formulated with oil-stripping ingredients which can dry out the scalp even more and worsen the itchiness.

 To prevent this, it is recommended to use a targeted treatment on the scalp that can help soothe and calm the irritation caused by dryness as well as a shampoo that will not inflame the skin.
-DermoCapillaire Calming Urea Scalp Treatment contains urea, a natural moisturising factor that binds in water to relieve dryness and provides intensive moisture, while Calming Urea Shampoo nourishes the scalp and gives the hair a healthy shine.
+Eucerin DermoCapillaire Calming Urea Scalp Treatment contains urea, a natural moisturising factor that binds in water to relieve dryness and provides intensive moisture, while Eucerin Calming Urea Shampoo nourishes the scalp and gives the hair a healthy shine.

 As the skin on a person's body can dry out, so can the skin on their genitals.
 This results in pain, itching and discomfort both in the vagina and on the vulva.
 While over-the-counter treatments are available to help with genital itching and dryness, it is recommended to see a doctor for intimate health concerns.

-Menopause: itching at night
+Menopause itching at night

 Menopause itching has been found to get more severe at night, although the reason for this is unclear.
 It could potentially be because we are more aware of skin sensations at night or because of exposure to allergens and irritants before going to bed.
 Learn more here.